 Fresh restaurant opened its doors in 1999, way before "clean eating" and "vegetarian" were on the lips of every second Torontonian.
 As the times changed to make healthy choices not about deprivation, Fresh grew along with it, opening four locations around the city.
 Tables are always packed and there is almost always a wait, but you can call ahead for easy pick-up and or use their online ordering system which will alert you to the specials of the day.
-If you decide to go vegetarian but not virtuous, their green poutine is a Canadian dream, smothered in their roasted mushroom gravy.
+If you decide to go vegetarian but not virtuous, their poutine is a Canadian dream, smothered in their roasted mushroom gravy.

 Raw chef Lisa Labute and Catharine Parker were frustrated that "crap food" seemed to be the only choice for takeout and fast food options.
 When you want a change to come to the world, the best way is to do it yourself.
-That is exactly what they did, and their Little Portugal takeout spot The Goods is filled with everything that is good for you.
+That is exactly what they did, and their Roncesvalles eat-in and takeout spot The Goods is filled with everything that is good for you.
 Whether delivered or ordered in house, salad bowls are piled high with everything from mung beans to noodled beets, with creamy dressings and healthy fats that will fill you up for hours.
 Served in a brown takeout box and sealed with a sticker, it almost looks too good to eat.
 Almost.

 When you order a sandwich at Porchetta & Co there is no reason to ask afterwards, "Do I have something on my face?" because the answer is always, "Of course you do!"
 You won't care.
 With the house Porchetta sandwich made with truffle sauce, parmesan, mustard and hot sauce you will be in takeout heaven.
 The Porchetta is treated with more love than most meats are and if you can't get enough of it, consider ordering a whole roast.
 Other sandwiches include the pastrami banh mi, fried chicken parmesan and Nashville hot chicken.
 You can order online for delivery or pick-up at both their Dundas Street and King Street locations.